 The goal of these courses is to provide rigor that will prepare students for the college experience.
-Dual Credit courses are taught by qualified Carmel instructors who employ approved curricula from our partner colleges and universities, and are generally offered to juniors and seniors who meet GPA and other readiness indicators required by the college.
+Dual Credit courses are taught by qualified Carmel instructors who employ approved curricula from our partner colleges and universities.
+Courses are generally offered to juniors and seniors who meet GPA and other readiness indicators required by the college.

 Dual Credit courses are weighted on a 5.0 scale, the same as AP courses.

 Some Dual Credit courses require an additional expense beyond Carmel tuition.
 For example, courses through Loyola University incur a cost of $65 per credit hour.
 Dual Credit courses through the College of Lake County are free.
 Credit hour costs are assessed directly by the partnering institution, not by CCHS.

-Carmel proposes the following Dual Credit courses for the 2020-21 school year:
+Carmel offers these Dual Credit courses for the 2021-22 school year: